system76/docs/_articles/wireless.md

 > options iwlwifi 11n_disable=8

+#### N Mode

-Also, you can try disabling N mode completely by using `11n_disable=1` in the previous settings.
+You can try disabling N mode completely by using `11n_disable=1` in the previous settings.
 N mode can be more unstable than G mode, and the speed gained isn't typically useful as total bandwidth available to the Internet is less than N speeds.

+#### Bluetooth Coexistence

+If you have trouble with a Bluetooth headset and keeping a steady downlink speed, try disabling Bluetooth coexistence in the configuration file above:

+> options iwlwifi bt_coex_active=0

+#### Power Management

 Another way to help with Wifi issues is to turn off power management for the hardware.
 To do so, edit the configuration file with this command: